renpy/renpy/sphinx/source/config.rst

 .. var:: config.python_callbacks = [ ]

     A list of functions.
-The functions in this list are called, without any arguments, whenever a python block is run outside of the init phase.
+The functions in this list are called, without any arguments, whenever a Python block is run outside of the init phase.

     One possible use of this would be to have a function limit a variable